ifBars/S1API/S1API/docs/seating-registry.md

 ## Seat Model

-Each entry is represented by `S1API.Avatar.Seat` and is populated when `AvatarSeat.Awake` runs.
+Each entry is represented by `S1API.Avatar.Seat`.
+Seats are now discovered via a delayed scan shortly after the `Main` scene initializes (not during `AvatarSeat.Awake`).
+This avoids early-scene initialization crashes and ensures all seats are available.
 Key properties:

 - `HierarchyPath`: Full transform path (scene root ➝ seat GameObject).